 Going Forward.
 Molded steps in the forward corners of the aft deck and the small handrails mounted to the trailing edge of the triangular acrylic clear panels supporting the awning make climbing to the side decks safer.
 There are long thigh-high outboard rails mounted on the bulwarks that run all the way to the bow on either side of the boat.
 FYI – bulwarks, even relatively low ones are usually not seen on this size and type of vessel.

-The anchoring gear includes a vertical winch with 196’ (60 m) of 10 mm galvanized chain, a thru-stem bowsprit with roller, and a 77-pound (35 kg) stainless steel anchor.
+The anchoring gear includes a vertical winch with 196’ (60 m) of 10 mm galvanized chain, a thru-stem bowsprit with a roller, and a 77-pound (35 kg) stainless-steel anchor.
 The anchor locker is divided for chain and rope rode separation, and is equipped with foot switches, remote switches at the helm, as well as fresh and saltwater washdowns.